vantage-sh/docs.vantage.sh/docs/per_unit_costs.md

 </div>
 </details>

-Metrics are imported for the last six months.
 The metrics will be automatically synced, daily, along with cost data from other integrations.
 See the [Assign Business Metrics to Cost Reports](/per_unit_costs#assign-metrics) section for the next steps.

 ### Import from Datadog {#importing-from-datadog}